Sworn Statement

 These documents allow witnesses who cannot attend court to provide evidence and testify in the case.
 Alternatively, individuals may also give their statements in person at a legal proceeding.

-How to Write a Sworn Statement
+How To Write a Sworn Statement

-To write a sworn statement, list each fact to which you want to swear.
+To create a sworn statement, list each fact to which you want to swear.
 Then sign the end of the document with a sentence indicating it is sworn under penalty of perjury and that all the facts within it are true.

 An example of an endorsement could be: